dotnet/dotnet-docker/samples/README.md

-# .NET Core Docker Samples
+# .NET Core Docker samples

 The following samples and guidance demonstrate how to use .NET Core and Docker for development, testing and production.
 You can use the samples as the basis of your own Docker images or just to learn.